 The portfolio is often the single most important part of your application.
 Excellent grades, board scores, personal statement, extra curricular activity and recommendations aside, the quality of your submission will be what makes or breaks your acceptance.
 Students often take an additional year to work in an office and work on a portfolio before making application to school.
 If you are intent on going directly to graduate school upon graduation, then start planning the format of and preparing the content of your portfolio in the summer before your senior year.
 Applications are due the middle to the end of December to the middle of January.
 That fall semester has a way of slipping by quickly.
 Make sure that you understand the capability of the computer equipment that you have available, the costs of printing or reproduction and so on before you begin.

 Each graduate school may have slightly differing requirements for their submissions so be sure to check the guidelines of the schools to which you intend to apply.
-Generally, however architecture schools are interested in gaining an understanding of your design aptitude and ability to think in three dimensions.
-The portfolio should include examples of design work done in the architectural design studio courses that you have taken, but should also include work that you have completed in fine arts classes, photography, construction or model building, sculpture, computer graphics and work that you have done in office settings if appropriately labeled and attributed.
+Generally, however, architecture schools are interested in gaining an understanding of your design aptitude and ability to think in three dimensions.
+The portfolio should include examples of design work done in the architectural design studio courses that you have taken, but should also include work that you have completed in fine arts classes, photography, construction, model building, sculpture, computer graphics, and work that you have done in office settings if appropriately labeled and attributed.
 You should always include examples of your free hand sketching ability.

 Format usually must be 8-1/2" x 11".
 You may purchase a simple portfolio binder or do your own binding.
 In either case, you should avoid overly expensive formatting, as well as anything bulky, oversized, or too delicate.
 Often there will be a number of people who review the portfolios and each of these people will be required to look at hundreds of submissions.
 Therefore you should demonstrate clarity, simplicity, beauty and design sensitivity in the presentation of the information as well as in the information itself.